 Preparation

-Step 5: Pour and Set
+Step 5: Dry and Dust

 Variations